Precious raw materials belong to our planet and must be used responsibly with care and appreciation.

 And, best of all, the RAUSIKKO BOX is 100% fully recyclable.

 As Dr Steven Schmidt, Director Technology Platform Materials comments “The use of recycled materials at REHAU is not new, we’ve formed on this for more than 25 years.
 But in the last two years, the way society wants to deal with sustainability and recyclates has changed fundamentally.”

-REHAU consumes almost 60,000 tons of recyclate each year, nearly twice as much as in 2012.
-By the end of 2020 it aims to use more recyclate than new raw materials across its worldwide manufacturing operations.
+In 2019, REHAU has consumed more than 63,000 tons of recyclate, nearly twice as much as in 2012.
+By the end of 2025 we aim to reach a recycling rate of > 15% across all worldwide REHAU manufacturing operations amounting to a use of more than 75,000 tons of second life material.
 Most recycled and recovered material is used to create durable products with lifetimes measured in decades, or even centuries.
 But even these long-life products will one day reach end-of-life when the raw materials will be carefully recycled for their next owner.
 The actions REHAU takes today will have a positive effect on our planet for many generations to come.